DeadDroid403/DeadScan/README.md

 The **DeadScan Tool** is efficiant way to scan port on a host.

 Feel free to contribute or suggest improvements by opening an issue or submitting a pull request.
-Enjoy exploring colleges with this tool!
+Enjoy Using it...